delight-im/FreeGeoDB/README.md

  * [JSON](Distribution/JSON/)
  * [MySQL](Distribution/MySQL/)

+## Authoritative data source

+The single authoritative source for all data is in [`Source/json`](Source/json).

+If you want to make any changes, please apply them in that folder only.

+All other data files are generated from the files in that authoritative set.

 ## Contributing

 All contributions are welcome!
 If you wish to contribute, please create an issue first so that your feature, problem or question can be discussed.